 With this in mind, we might think about moving away from designing procedures to thinking about the kinds of connectedness that we can foster with regard to co-constructing shared social life among neurodiverse people.
 We might describe this thinking in terms of fostering an ethos of access intimacy.
 Access intimacy, as Mingus writes of it, involves sensing that one’s access needs are anticipated and understood; that instead of being invited into spaces that are not designed for us, people are called upon to inhabit our worlds.
 The hope is that cultivating true access intimacy can foster the kind of creativity to co-construct forms of social life where certain kinds of conflicts are less likely to come up, and where the labour of obtaining access is itself distributed more justly.
 On the other hand, “[s]ometimes access intimacy doesn’t even mean that everything is 100% accessible” (Mingus 2011).
 As Desiree Valentine puts it, access intimacy involves nevertheless “staying-with” the constant struggle of inaccessibility—going through the mess with someone who understands, takes seriously, co-commiserates, and affirms the reality of the situation (Valentine, 2020, p.
 84)

 While the idea of access intimacy gives us some instructions about how to approach access conflicts, how does this view solve the problem about who gets to count?
 This view, unlike several of the other views, lacks the resources to makes determinations between neurodiversity-related access claims and other claims.
 That said, perhaps one virtue of this view is that it can be rather maximalist in defining the bounds of neurodiversity.
-We ought to build access friendships and learn about how people operate in this world regardless of whether their differences are kinds that have historically been associated with the neurodiversity movement.
+We ought to build access friendships and learn about how people operate in this world regardless of whether their differences are differences that have historically been associated with the neurodiversity movement.
 Doing so might be seen as a way of respecting the dignity of individuals.
 The very nature of these friendships will put pressure on us to adapt our preferences, requirements, and assumptions about the operation of various parts of shared social life.
 One cannot, it would seem, build access intimacy with someone who has an auditory processing disorder without interrogating one’s own discomfort with subtitles.
 Caring about each other can transform the project of attempting to recalibrate our preferences, whether neurodiversity-related or not, from a zero-sum game into acts of solidarity.

 While this view offers a promising recasting of the problem-landscape within intimate relationships, it may be difficult to scale to smaller and larger units of concern.
 First, one-off access conflicts will still exist, and embracing this view would require allowing for some level of arbitrariness in how individual conflicts are solved.
 The view gives no decision-procedure for ensuring a justified choice in a given conflict situation.
 That said, this issue (insofar as it is an issue) is not unique, but rather a familiar feature of virtue ethics and relational ethics.
 Securing interpersonal relationships of access intimacy is also no guarantee that the right kinds of large-scale societal shifts will be prioritized.
 The distribution of these connections may itself be unjust and so the ethical questions about conflict will simply come into play at a different moment (See Cordelli 2015).
 Furthermore, what, on an individual and consensual level is liberatory, can be exhausting, exploitative, and intrusive when the trust required to facilitate emotional vulnerability is absent.
 In this way, scaling up the model of access intimacy as a framework for the facilitation of larger spaces in an ableist world runs the risk of opening up neurodivergent people to forced intimacy (Mingus 2017).